01 of 09

 DIY Distressed Wood Technique Using Paint

 Have you ever bought something new but wished it looked antique?
-You can't buy character, but perhaps you can fake it.
-There are multiple methods for how to antique wood, and the easiest way to make wood look distressed and weathered is by using paint.
+You can't buy character, but you can fake it with an antique paint finish.
+We'll show you how to antique wood and make it look distressed by using paint and stain.

-This tutorial will teach you how to add subtle charm to a kitchen island.
-However, this method can be applied to any type of furniture you want to look aged.Continue to 2 of 9 below.
+This tutorial will teach you how to distress wood and add a subtle charm.
+The painting technique can be applied to wood, laminate, or any furniture you want to look aged.Continue to 2 of 9 below.

 02 of 09